-For the senior managers with an at risk component, the performance conditions required the executives to achieve objectives related to: return on equity; cost to income ratio; project delivery; funds under management; engagement with asset consultants, ratings agencies and institutional clients; and development of marketing strategies / collateral.

-The performance conditions were chosen to align the senior manager's objectives with those set out in the company's strategic plan.
-The remuneration and nominations committee was responsible for assessing whether the managing director met their performance conditions.
-The managing director was responsible for assessing whether the other senior managers had met their performance conditions.
-In both cases, quantitative and qualitative aspects were able to be assessed.
+For the one senior manager with an at risk component, the performance conditions required the manager to achieve business development objectives on: funds under management; engagement with asset consultants, ratings agencies and institutional clients; and development of marketing strategies / collateral.
+These performance conditions were chosen to align the manager's objectives with those set out in the company's strategic plan.
+The managing director was responsible for assessing whether the performance conditions were met.
+The managing director was able to assess both the quantitative and qualitative aspects of the performance criteria.

 The company's general remuneration policy also accords with the Australian Ethical Charter, as set out in the constitution of the company.
-It is designed to ensure the company does not
+It is designed to ensure the company does not and to facilitate:

-"exploit people through the payment of low wages or the provision of poor working conditions" and to facilitate:
+"exploit people through the payment of low wages or the provision of poor working conditions"